Freemium mobile market in shambles.

 Do you think Nintendo doesn't have the money to pay this fee when they're charging $60 for "remasters"?

-This setup specifically fucks over stuff like the OP image: freemium games that aim to have millions installing the game to bleed small amounts out of while looking for a few thousand whales to make most profit from.
+This setup specifically fricks over stuff like the OP image: freemium games that aim to have millions installing the game to bleed small amounts out of while looking for a few thousand whales to make most profit from.
 The most predatory bullshit out there is the ones that will be the most screwed here.

 >AAA make enough money to just pay the fee and not care.